makerdao/wormhole-integration-tests/README.md

    `constantFees` (WormholeConstantFees), `slaveDomainBridge` (L1WormholeGateway) and `l2ConfigureDomainSpell`
    (L2RinkebyAddWormholeDomainSpell) in `contracts/deploy/rinkeby/L1RinkebyAddWormholeDomainSpell.sol`.

 5. Run `npx hardhat run deployment/rinkeby/cast-l1-spell.ts` to deploy and cast the L1 spell on rinkeby.
+Wait ~5 minutes for the execution of the L2 spell to be confirmed.

 6. To validate the resulting changes, copy the addresses of the newly deployed `oracleAuth` and `l2WormholeGateway` into `deployment/rinkeby/test-e2e.ts` and run `npx hardhat run deployment/rinkeby/test-e2e.ts`.